KirkpatrickPaul/KirkpatrickPaul/README.md

 # Current Projects

 My brother's plumbing business paid someone $50 almost ten years ago to build them a website on Wordpress.
-It looks...like someone paid a guy $50 to build them a website ten years ago, honeslty.
+It looks...like someone paid a guy $50 to build them a website ten years ago, honestly.
 Right now, we're going over the design and user experience for a new one.
 I think it's about time.

 # Other Work